Eddie-Z/gymapp/README.md

 In the gym, there are multiple variables to keep track of if you want to maximize growth.
 Personally, I enjoy training with low rest times.
 This allows me to be more efficient with my time and also fatigue the muscle better.
 It is also important to progressive overload, which means to increase weight as you get stronger.
 With that being said, this application will track your rest time per set of an exercise and log weights like in any other application.
 Aside from logging rest time, what makes this unique is that, users will have the ability to enter in a YouTube video of an exercise they found useful to them and view it via the app.
 YouTube was a very valuable asset to my training when i was a beginner.

 # What I've learned/Improved
--React Hooks(useContext,useState, useEffect)
+* React Hooks(useContext,useState, useEffect)
--Providers(Context API)
+* Providers(Context API)
--Routers(BrowseRouter)
+* Routers(BrowseRouter)
--Material UI
+* Material UI
--Ternary Operators
+* Ternary Operators
--FireBase, working with JSON
+* FireBase, working with JSON
--Objects/Arrays
+* Objects/Arrays
--Dynamic variable naming
+* Dynamic variable naming

 # Problems i've ran into
--Working with objects/arrays were very confusing Solution: console.log() -Data not loading fast enough.
+* Working with objects/arrays were very confusing Solution: console.log()
+* Data not loading fast enough.
 Solution: Use ternary operators to displaying "loading..."
--Callback functions with event Solution: e=>onChange() ES6 bindings -Prop drilling.
+* Callback functions with event Solution: e=>onChange() ES6 bindings
+* Prop drilling.
 Solution: Context API
--More
+* More

 # Work Flow
 # Build the workout routines
--User navigates to /buildworkout from root page
+* User navigates to /buildworkout from root page
--Using add form, user will add their workouts, including inputs: Exercise Names, Reps, Sets, Youtube Videos, Muscle group -Click a day, and start adding exercises to the routines
+* Using add form, user will add their workouts, including inputs: Exercise Names, Reps, Sets, Youtube Videos, Muscle group
+* Click a day, and start adding exercises to the routines
 # At the gym
--Navigate to /workout
+* Navigate to /workout
--Choose the day of routine
+* Choose the day of routine
--Complete the workout
+* Complete the workout
--Start the rest timer
+* Start the rest timer
--Press next set
+* Press next set

-# To be improved
+# To be improved/added
+* Deployment
+* Authorization
--Mobile responsiveness
+* Mobile responsiveness
--Error handling
+* Error handling
--More features for workout side
+* More features for workout side